hhuslamlab/website/docs/website_setup.md

 > **_HINT:_**  For this section it is helpful to have the website open in a different tab and have a look at the elements that are talked about.

 ###  Widgets
 The website was built using a template called 'academic', that organizes the website in **widgets**.
 A widget is an element or a section on the website, for example the `People` or `publication` sections.
 These widgets are referenced in the menu at the top of the page.
-Clicking on a point in the menu movey you to the corresponding widget on the page.
+Clicking on a point in the menu moves you to the corresponding widget on the page.

 #### Types of Widgets
 There are different types of widgets, that is to say, templates which you can copy and use for different content.
 What a widget can do depends on the content of the widget file.
 In theory, you can create a widget yourself but using and modifying templates saves a lot of time.